 Caring and Reaching for Health

-Caring and Reaching for Health (CARE) is a research study evaluating new worksite wellness programs designed specifically for child care centers and their staff focused on improving physical, mental, emotional, and/or financial health.
-The study has recruited 74 child care centers and over 700 child care staff (~9 staff per center) from across North Carolina to participate in this study.
-Centers either receive the Healthy Lifestyles program or the Healthy Finances program.
-The programs last six months.
-Read more.
+Caring and Reaching for Health (CARE) evaluated new worksite wellness programs designed specifically for child care centers and their staff focused on improving physical, mental, emotional, and/or financial health.
+The study recruited 56 child care centers and over 500 child care staff from across North Carolina.
+Centers either received the Healthy Lifestyles program or the Healthy Finances program.
+Results manuscripts from this study are in preparation.
+Read more about development of the intervention and baseline results.

 Capturing Healthy Options at Work

-This study is examining the effect of labeling food with physical activity calorie expenditure (PACE) information as opposed to standard calorie information and see if PACE labeling will lead to lower calorie food purchasing.
-In a partnership with Blue Cross Blue Shield of Chapel Hill, Durham and Winston Salem, the UNC research team collected information on calories purchased and gym use at each of the worksite cafeterias.
+This study examined the effect of labeling food with physical activity calorie expenditure (PACE) information as opposed to standard calorie information to explore if PACE labeling leads to lower-calorie food purchasing.
+In a partnership with Blue Cross Blue Shield of Chapel Hill, Durham, and Winston Salem, the UNC research team collected information on calories purchased and gym use at each of the worksite cafeterias.
 The study was designed as a three-group interrupted time-series controlled trial to assess the effects of PACE labels on food choices and physical activity behaviors.
-Additionally, a smaller cohort of participants was be tracked to garner individual-level information.
+Additionally, a smaller cohort of participants was tracked to garner individual-level information.
+Read about study design and baseline sample characteristics and main results.
+Additional results manuscripts are in preparation.

 McDowell County Worksite Wellness Project